andreykurenkov/andreykurenkov.github.io/writing/_posts/2015-12-25-a-brief-history-of-neural-nets-and-deep-learning-part-2.md

     <figcaption>An autoencoder neural net. <a href="http://research.chtsai.org/papers/iml-bkp.html">(Source)</a></figcaption>
 </figure>

 This is an **autoencoder** neural net, and is a method for learning compression - efficiently translating (encoding) data to a compact format and back to itself (auto).
-See, the output layer computes its outputs using only the hidden layer's outputs, and that output is the same as the input.
+See, the output layer computes its outputs, which ideally are the same as the input to the neural net, using only the hidden layer's outputs.
 Since the hidden layer has fewer outputs than does the input layer, the output of the hidden layer is the compressed representation of the input data, which can be reconstructed with the output layer.

 <figure>
     <img class="postimagesmall" src="https://draftin.com:443/images/34939?token=mIbhFk3rVIyx-Byzt6TXV1hGzMH7_w5sjy5OzeYM0qex33WDiI1PhspANLICVpp53PZyysX8yR9YahhXtBVkV6M" alt="RBM"/>